opconWizard/opcon-docs/docs/job-types/windows.md

 job, the OpCon reports the prerun job as
 Failed.
 After a failure, the SAM reschedules the prerun job.
 OpCon allows only one prerun failure criteria.
-The failure criterion\'s structure for the prerun job and for the main job is the same.
+The failure criterion's structure for the prerun job and for the main job is the same.
 (Refer to the description for Exit Codes above.)